FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

 }
 ```
 ## Misc
-When you synthesise the module out-of-context you may want to use the following instruction instead of using the 1st instruction:
+When you synthesise the module out-of-context you may want to use the following instruction instead:
-*Copy the VHDL folder from your Vivado HLS project to the ./Sources folder*
+- *Copy the VHDL folder from your Vivado HLS project to the ./Sou\rces folder*
+- *read_vhdl* {**list of all the contents in the vhdl folder**}